nkrgit/Fleet-Scheduling-using-MADDPG-Multi-Agent-RL/README.md

 <h3>Multi-Agent Environment</h3>

-* Two cars in a 4x4 environment
+* Two cars in a 4x4 Grid-world environment
   * 1st car – Goal - To reach top right of the environment
   * 2nd car – Goal - To reach top left of the environment
   * State space: 16 states: {s0, s1, s2,...s15}